pentacent/keila-web/content/docs/contacts.md

 on the *Import Contacts* page to ensure your file is correctly formatted will be imported successfully.

+Use the checkbox *Replace to duplicates* to determine what should happen with email addresses that already exist within your Keila project.
+If you check the option, existing contacts will be updated from your import file.
+If you disable the option, existing contacts will remain unchanged.

 <docs-image src="docs/contacts-import.png" alt="Screenshot of the contacts import page in Keila"></docs-image>